dlubal-software/RFEM_Python_Client/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Contribute
-Contributions are always welcome!
-Please ensure your pull request adheres to the following guidelines:
+Contributions are always welcome!🙂 Please ensure your pull request adheres to the following guidelines:

 * Alphabetize your entry.
 * Search previous suggestions before making a new one, as yours may be a duplicate.